ROVI-org/battery-data-toolkit/docs/user-guide/export.rst

 Exporting Data to Other Tools
 =============================

-The `batdata.exporters` modules provides tools for writing the data from battery-data-toolkit's internal format into files suitable for use in other tools.
+The `battdat.exporters` modules provides tools for writing the data from battery-data-toolkit's internal format into files suitable for use in other tools.

 All exporter interfaces provide a `export` function which takes the dataset to be written